 Doctoral programs (graduate schools) may require their students to have additional training contracts and evaluations completed by their internship programs.
-APA-accredited KPNC Doctoral Internship Programs do not enter into training contracts with graduate schools, and internship supervisors do not complete evaluations developed by graduate schools.
-Interns receive comprehensive evaluative feedback throughout the training year using instruments based on APA Standards of Accreditation.
+KPNC Doctoral Internship Programs do not enter into training contracts with graduate schools, and internship supervisors do not complete evaluations developed by graduate schools.
+Interns receive comprehensive evaluative feedback throughout the training year using instruments developed by KPNC Doctoral Internship Programs and aligned with profession-wide competencies.
 Copies of evaluations are provided to graduate schools at the mid-point and end of the training year.
 Any focused competency/performance issues throughout the training year are communicated to the graduate school's Director of Clinical Training (DCT).
 If an intern is enrolled in a graduate school that requires additional training contracts and evaluations, they will need to consult with their DCT as to whether they are eligible to apply to KPNC Doctoral Internship Programs.
+DCT's may, in turn, contact the training director of the specific doctoral internship Program for more information regarding this policy.